-I led the design strategy which involved setting up the guiding principles and design language, building out the Sketch libraries, and working closely with the exceptional product designer we brought on to ultimately own the android experience.
+The redesign was a team effort.
+I contributed design strategy — setting the guiding principles and design language, building out the Sketch libraries, and working closely with the exceptional product designer we contracted to own the android experience.
 During the design sprints I contributed the iOS designs from wireframe to final mockups.

 At the start I had to identify the overall UI and design language.
-The app would feel like a natural native app on their device.
+The aim was to make the app feel like a natural native app on the customer's device.
 It would be simple, clean and modern, and would leverage the hard-proven UI patterns for each platform.
 There would be a fine balance required to ensure features were the same but platform specific.

 After an accessibility review at WWDC, the lead iOS developer and I were also determined to ensure the app wasn't simple accessible but that it delivered an exceptional experience.